aless80/canvas-lms-data-export/README.md

 ## Dependencies
 To run the program, install the dependencies listed in the requirements.txt file:
 `pip install -r requirements.txt --user`
-So far the requirements only include [CanvasAPI](https://github.com/ucfopen/canvasapi), so you could simply run `pip install canvasapi --user`
+Note that the requirements include [CanvasAPI](https://github.com/ucfopen/canvasapi), which is the library used in this utility to download json data and files.

 ## Canvas API
 To export data from Canvas LMS you need two pieces of information: